allaboutapps/FLUTTER-all-about-linter/README.md

 ## Enable/Disable rules

-`lint` is customizable, you can add or remove rules, depending on your needs.
+`all_about_linter` is customizable, you can add or remove rules, depending on your needs.
 To do so adjust your `analysis_options.yaml`.

 ```yaml